 The determination of fair value requires development of an estimate of the price at which an orderly transaction to sell the asset or to transfer the liability would take place between market participants at the measurement date under current market conditions.
 Contracts are considered to be assets or liabilities by virtue of the rights and obligations inherent in the contract terms.
-Typically, contracts with terms considered to be assets or liabilities by virtue of the rights under the contract term is earned due to the at market terms.
+Typically, contracts with terms considered to be at market are considered to have no fair value as, in order to be entitled to the rights under the contract, performance must occur for which a market rate of return is earned due to the at market terms.
 The fair value of a contract is primarily a measurement of its off-market terms.
 The obligation to perform under a contract with terms that are unfavorable to market results in a liability to the extent its terms are off market.
-The resulting liability is an estimate of the price that would need to be paid to a willing market participant to assume the obligations under the contract in order for them to receive a market rate of return for their remaining performance between the contract.
+The resulting liability is an estimate of the price that would need to be paid to a willing market participant to assume the obligations under the contract.
 The exact opposite holds true in instances where the terms of a contract are considered to be favorable to market.
-In that case an asset would exist as an estimate of the price that would be received from a willing market participant to the entitled to the rights under the contract.
+In that case an asset would exist as an estimate of the price that would be received from a willing market participant to return to the rights under the contract.